taruntiwarihp/lendingclubcasestudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- As part of the Lending Club Case Study we have analyzed and would recommend that the following factors be considered by Consumer Finance Company to approve / reject the loan of an applicant: <br>
+- As part of the Lending Club Case Study we have analyzed and would recommend that the following factors to be considered by Consumer Finance
+Company to approve / reject the loan of an applicant: <br>
     -  Purpose<br>
     -  Term<br>